-If the generator warning/indicator light should also illuminate $\Rightarrow$ page 23, then the fan belt may be damaged.
+If the generator warning/indicator light should also illuminate $\Rightarrow$ page 14, then the fan belt may be damaged.

-- If your vehicle should break down for mechanical or other reasons, park at a safe distance from moving traffic, turn off the engine and turn on the hazard warning lights $\Rightarrow$ page 84, "Emergency flasher $\triangle$ ". - Never open the hood if you see or hear steam or coolant escaping from the engine compartment - you risk being scalded.
+- If your vehicle should break down for mechanical or other reasons, park at a safe distance from moving traffic, turn off the engine and turn on the hazard warning lights $\Rightarrow$ page 58, "Emergency flasher $\triangle$ ". - Never open the hood if you see or hear steam or coolant escaping from the engine compartment - you risk being scalded.
 Wait until you can no longer see or hear steam or coolant escaping. - The engine compartment of any vehicle is a dangerous area.
-Before you perform any work in the engine compartment, turn of the engine and allow it to cool.
-Follow the warning stickers ⇒ page 245, "Engine compartment".
+Before you perform any work in the engine compartment, turn off the engine and allow it to cool.
+Follow the warning stickers ⇒ page 217, "Engine compartment".

-Do not continue driving if the symbol illuminates.
-It indicates a cooling system malfunction likely to result in serious damage to the engine.
+Do not continue driving if the ♣ symbol illuminates.
+There is a malfunction in the engine cooling system - you could damage your engine. ■